Dragon Quest XI: Sales

 The game sold over two million physical copies on its first two days of sale in Japan; the Nintendo 3DS version sold 1.13 million, while the PlayStation 4 version sold 0.95 million.
 In North America, the game had the best launch month in series history, doubling the dollar sales of the previous best, Dragon Quest IX.
 By November 2018, it had shipped over four million copies worldwide.
 Dragon Quest XI S sold 303,204 physical copies in its first week in Japan in its Switch version.
-The 3DS, PS4, and Switch versions sold a total of 5,000,000 units in Japan.
+The 3DS, PS4, and Switch versions sold a total of 5,800,000 units in Japan.
 By December 2024, the game had shipped over seven million copies worldwide.
+By September 2025 total shippments had increased to over 9 million units globally.